vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

   pvc: ""
   mountPath: "/log"
   logFile: "avi.log"
+  featureGates:
+    gatewayAPI: true
+  gatewayAPI:
+    image:
+      repository: "projects.registry.vmware.com/ako/ako-gateway-api@sha256:089e4ccd0642954cc031eba541b0e3c84b5d88c1c96ae5f788edeed30ecfd26d"
+      pullPolicy: "IfNotPresent"
+  akoGatewayLogFile: "avi-gw.log"
   ```

   - `metadata.finalizers`: Used for garbage collection.
 This field must have this element: `ako.vmware.com/cleanup`.
 Whenever, the AKOConfig object is deleted, the ako operator takes care of removing all the AKO related artifacts because of this finalizer.
   - `metadata.name`: Name of the AKOConfig object.
   - `metadata.namespace`: The namespace in which the AKOConfig object (and hence, the ako-operator) will be created.
 Only `avi-system` namespace is allowed for the ako-operator.
-  - `spec.imageRepository`: The image repository for the ako-operator.
+  - `spec.imageRepository`: The image repository for the ako controller.
+  - `spec.imagePullPolicy`: The image pull policy for the AKO controller image.
+It defines when the image gets pulled.
+  - `spec.imagePullSecrets`: ImagePullSecrets will add pull secrets to the statefulset for AKO.
+Required if using secure private container image registry for AKO image.
-  - `spec.replicaCount`: The number of replicas for AKO StatefulSet
+  - `spec.replicaCount`: The number of replicas for AKO StatefulSet.
   - `spec.akoSettings`: Settings for the AKO Controller.
     * `enableEvents`: Enables/disables Event broadcasting via AKO
     * `logLevel`: Log level for the AKO controller.
 Supported enum values: `INFO`, `DEBUG`, `WARN`, `ERROR`.